waterbycounty

 Which county in Minnesota has the best water quality?

-Anoka County has the highest water quality score in Minnesota at 86.0/100 (Grade: A), based on EPA SDWIS data.
+Anoka County has the highest SDWIS water quality score in Minnesota at 86.0/100 (Grade: A).
+Note: this ranking reflects drinking-water compliance only — watershed health, monitoring density, and streamflow are tracked separately on each county page.

 Which county in Minnesota has the most water violations?

-Sibley County has among the lowest water quality scores in Minnesota at 5.5/100.
-See the individual county page for detailed violation history.
+Sibley County has among the lowest SDWIS water quality scores in Minnesota at 5.5/100.
+See the individual county page for detailed violation history, watershed assessments, monitoring records, and streamflow data.

 Is the tap water safe to drink in Minnesota?

-Minnesota has an average water quality score of 67.2/100 based on EPA Safe Drinking Water Act compliance data.
-Individual county scores vary — check your specific county's page for detailed information.
+Minnesota has an average SDWIS water quality score of 67.2/100 across counties with reporting.
+Individual county scores vary — check your specific county's page for compliance, watershed health, monitoring records, and streamflow snapshots.

-What contaminants are found in Minnesota water supplies?
+What contaminants are tracked in Minnesota water supplies?

 Disclaimer: This data is informational only.
 It is not health, legal, or professional advice.
 For concerns about your specific water supply, contact your local water utility.